 How to Apply

-Complete Form 10-930 [36k PDF file] and mail it (along with a check or money order made out to National Park Service) to the address below:
+Complete Form 10-930s [831k Word document] and mail it (along with credit card information in the application, or a check or money order made out to National Park Service) to the address below:

 Special Park Use Coordinator